Usage

 Configure

-The payload will be switched on in advance of a scheduled window.
-Following payload startup the satellite bus will issue a configure signal, invoking payload_exec and supplying the -e argument.
+Following payload start-up, the satellite bus will issue a configure signal, invoking payload_exec

 Arguments

--w - ID of upcoming window -u - ID of the user that created the window via the Tasking API
+-u | string | ID of the user that created the window via the Tasking API |

 /usr/bin/payload_exec -u john -e -w 1304893 > /dev/null